TITLE 77: PUBLIC HEALTH

 7) Indirect, External, Submerged Coils.
 Indirect, external, tankless or submerged coils used in heating water shall be equipped with a thermostatic mixing valve or valves when not connected to a storage tank.
 A pressure relief valve shall be installed on the cold water inlet of the tank.
 A properly sized temperature and pressure relief valve, based upon the energy input rating of the coils, shall be installed on the tempered line with the temperature sensing element immersed in the tempered water line as close as possible to the mixing valve.

-9) Water Heaters Used for Space Heating.
-Any water heater to be used for space heating, in addition to hot water supply, must conform to ANSI Z21.10.1a-1991, shall be constructed for continuous use, and the piping for space heating shall be conducted to a proper terminal heating device.
+8) Water Heaters Used for Space Heating.
+Any water heater to be used for space heating, in addition to hot water supply, shall conform to ANSI Z21.10.1, Z21.10.1a and Z21.10.1b and shall be constructed for continuous use, and the piping for space heating shall be conducted to a proper terminal heating device.

-A) A thermostatic mixing valve, conforming to ASSE 1017-1999, shall be installed on the hot water line to the plumbing fixtures.
-(The mixing valve shall be set to prevent temperatures exceeding 120°F from reaching the plumbing fixtures.)
+A) A thermostatic mixing valve, conforming to ASSE 1017, shall be installed on the hot water line to the plumbing fixtures.
+(The mixing valve shall be set to prevent temperatures exceeding 120 degrees Fahrenheit from reaching the plumbing fixtures.)

 E) The water heater instructions shall have a statement specifying that piping and components connected to the water heater for the space heating application shall be suitable for use with potable water, and the water heater shall not exceed a developed length of more than 25 feet from the heating coil.